The $C^0$-inextendibility of some spatially flat FLRW spacetimes: Introduction

 \section{Introduction}

-Recently, Sbierski proved the $C^0$-inextendibility of a class of FLRW spacetimes without particle horizons.
-His main results, Theorems 1.5 and 1.6 in \cite{Sbierski_C0_FLRW}, apply to FLRW spacetimes which are spatially spherical and spatially hyperbolic, respectively.
-In this paper, we complement his results by establishing the $C^0$-inextendibility of a class of spatially flat FLRW spacetimes -- also without particle horizons.
-Our main theorem is the following\footnote{Our definitions, notations, and conventions follow \cite{Sbierski_C0_FLRW}.}.
+In \cite{Sbierski_C0_FLRW}, Sbierski proved the $C^0$-inextendibility of a class of FLRW spacetimes without particle horizons.
+His main results, Theorems 1.5 and 1.6, apply to FLRW spacetimes which are spatially spherical and spatially hyperbolic, respectively.
+In this paper, we complement his results by establishing the $C^0$-inextendibility of a class of spatially flat FLRW spacetimes, also without particle horizons.
+As in \cite{Sbierski_C0_FLRW}, we work in the class of simply connected models,